 Under the pressure of all that was happening around her, including Nick Fury hunting Peter, Aunt May finding out Peter's Spider-Man and Peter's dead father coming back to life, Gwen transformed into Carnage, the very same thing that killed her.
 Richard Parker, Peter's father, later revealed to be another clone of Peter, revealed that she was an experiment of stem-cell research that went wrong.
 With Nick Fury there hunting Spider-Man with SHIELD Spider Slayers, Peter managed to get survive in one piece as SHIELD took in custody the Gwen Stacy clone and Scorpion clone of Peter.

 Gwen's whereabouts were unknown up until Eddie Brock came back into the picture.
-Gwen lost control of the Carnage creature inside of her, which resulted her to have a distorted face.
-Eddie Brock interrupted their conversation which resulted of a battle between Peter and Venom.
-Gwen followed the battle and in attempt to help out she transformed into Carnage.
-During the symbiote's battle the Carnage suit inside Gwen is absorbed by the symbiote suit in Eddie Brock creating an even bigger monstrosity.
+Gwen lost control of the Carnage creature inside of her, which caused her face to distort.
+Eddie Brock interrupted their conversation, resulting in a battle between Peter and Venom.
+Gwen followed the battle and in an attempt to help out she transformed into Carnage.
+During the symbiote's battle, the Carnage suit inside Gwen is absorbed by the symbiote suit in Eddie Brock creating an even bigger monstrosity.
 The new Venom flees as Gwen and Peter are confused of what had just happened.

 After analysis by SHIELD and Tony Stark Gwen had no residual portions of Carnage leaving her virtually normal as if nothing had ever happened to her.
 Gwen moves back in with Peter and Aunt May, and May helps her enroll her back into school.